kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4902-delete-oom-pods/README.md

 it could be implemented on the API side.
 This would have the advantage that it would work for all clients.
 On the other hand this would introduce breaking behaviour and most likely would result in a new api version.

+Another possibility would be to allow the eviction of disrupted workloads, but this might be hard to decide for the API.
+It would need to allow the eviction if the container is currently not running.
+This could be introduced as an additional flag in the PDB, to allow this behaviour.

 Also according to some discussions the general stance seems to be:
 If you don't like the drain/evict behaviour, just use delete.